tittoassini/test/README.md

 test
 ====

-Test repository, used for private data.
+Test repository, used for private data and experiments.